squeekyfoot/soccer-management-app/docs/README.md

 ## **Database Maintenance & Security**

-The app utilizes a strict "Owner/Manager" security model enforced by Firestore Rules (`firestore.rules`).
+The app utilizes a strict "Owner/Manager" security model enforced by Firestore Rules (`config/firebase/firestore.rules`).

 ### **Core Security Principle: The CRUD-to-Rule Rule** 🛡️
 Whenever you implement a new **C**reate, **R**ead, **U**pdate, or **D**elete operation (CRUD) in your application, you must immediately check and update the security rules for the relevant collection.